Transport properties of stochastic fluids: Introduction

 Historically, critical dynamics has mainly been studied using the epsilon expansion \cite{Siggia:1976,Hohenberg:1977ym}, or based on non-systematic approximations known as ``mode-coupling" theories \cite{Kawasaki:1970,Ohta:1976}.
 More recently, a number of authors have employed the functional renormalization group in order to extract dynamical exponents and spectral functions \cite{Canet:2006xu,Canet:2011wf,Mesterhazy:2013naa,Chen:2023tqc, Roth:2023wbp,Roth:2024hcu}.
 These methods have been very successful, but they do involve assumptions and approximations, and they are not easily generalized to non-trivial backgrounds.

 In order to address these issues a number of groups have studied numerical simulations of stochastic fluid dynamics \cite{Bell:2007, Donev:2010,Berges:2009jz,Schweitzer:2020noq,Nahrgang:2018afz, Nakano:2025}.
 Until recently, these studies have typically been restricted to the linearized theory \cite{Bell:2007,Donev:2010}.
 Significant progress was made using a Metropolis algorithm.
 This algorithm combines the diffusive and stochastic updates into a single Metropolis step, and ensures that fluctuation-dissipation relations are satisfied.
 The method has been used to study relaxational dynamics (model A) \cite{Schaefer:2022bfm}, diffusive dynamics (model B) \cite{Chattopadhyay:2023jfm}, chiral dynamics (model G) \cite{Florio:2021jlx,Florio:2023kmy}, and the diffusive dynamics of a conserved order parameter coupled to the momentum density of the fluid (model H) \cite{Chattopadhyay:2024jlh,Chattopadhyay:2024bcv}.
+Here, we follow the nomenclature of Hohenberg and Halperin, who provided a classification of hydrodynamic theories of critical dynamics \cite{Hohenberg:1977ym}.
 Model H is of particular interest, as it is expected to describe the dynamics in the vicinity of a possible endpoint in the QCD phase diagram \cite{Son:2004iv}.

 In our previous work on model H we considered a static background in a box of volume $(La)^3$ both at and away from the critical point and performed a number of checks \cite{Chattopadhyay:2024jlh,Chattopadhyay:2024bcv}.
 We studied the renormalization of the shear viscosity away from the critical point, known as the ``stickiness of sound (or shear)'' \cite{Kovtun:2011np}.
 We verified dynamic scaling near the critical point, and measured the dynamic scaling exponent $z$ in two and three-dimensional fluids.